This simple herbal syrup recipe combines calming herbs with raw honey, creating a tasty and effective dose of natural stress relief.

 - Ashwagandha – an adaptogen, when taken over time can help calm nervousness and anxiety, while building back overall energy (great article on it HERE)

 * St. John’s Wort is contraindicated for some people.
-(See HERE for more info.)
+Please read this Mayo Clinic article before taking.
 As a milder substitute, you may want to investigate using chamomile instead.

 There are two different ways you can make this recipe.